JorgeO620/Boggle/sprint4.md

 In Sprint 4 we wrote unit tests for functions using the Restful API.
 By declaring a variable as httptest.NewRecorder(), I was able to monitor the output of each function locally and compare it to desired outputs.
 Unit tests were constructed for all methods finalized.
 In addition, server side unit tests remain as they were in the previous sprint.

--Change First and Last names
+- Change First and Last names
--Change current job
+- Change current job
--Change current email address
+- Change current email address
--Change password
+- Change password
--Add contact
+- Add contact
--Add past jobs
+- Add past jobs
--Add education
+- Add education
--Add projects
+- Add projects
--Test Restful: List of usernames
+- Test Restful: List of usernames
--Test Restful: Create account
+- Test Restful: Create account
--Test Restful: Change Password
+- Test Restful: Change Password
--Test Restful: Delete Account
+- Test Restful: Delete Account